 "Worldwide, tobacco consumption caused an estimated 100 million deaths in the last century and if current trends continue it will kill 1,000 million in the 21st century.
 Around half of all regular smokers will die from the habit, half of these in their middle age," said Shashi Kant Baliyan, managing director, Clearmedi Healthcare Private Limited.

-"Estimates from patients at our oral cancer ward indicate that 80-90 per cent of preventable cancers of the neck, head and throat are tobacco-related.
-More than one million Indians die prematurely from tobacco-related disease each year and the social and economic costs to our community are immense," concurred Pankaj Chaturvedi, a cancer specialist.
+"Estimates from patients at our oral cancer ward indicate that 80-90 percent of preventable cancers of the neck, head, and throat are tobacco-related.
+More than one million Indians die prematurely from the tobacco-related disease each year and the social and economic costs to our community are immense," concurred Pankaj Chaturvedi, a cancer specialist.

 According to Neeraj Gupta, senior consultant (pulmonology), tobacco causes many preventable diseases in various forms including strokes and myocardial infarction, as also lung, mouth and tongue cancer.

-Experts noted that there has been a sudden increase of girls and women using tobacco products.
+Experts noted that there has been a sudden increase in girls and women using tobacco products.

 "They need to understand the fact that their body and biological functions are extremely fragile; any type of abnormality can affect them adversely," he said.

-Agreed Jain, who said that the risk of developing diseases by smoking are higher in women than men.
+Agreed Jain, who said that the risk of developing diseases by smoking is higher in women than men.